SeppeBudenaers/Digitale_Communicatie_PXL_2025/Samenvatting/README.md

 ## Block coding
 ### Codewords

 Codewords are carefully chosen so that each is distinct and separated by a minimum distance.
-If a bit flip occurs, the mesage will not match any valid codeword, allowing the receiver to detect the error and discard the message.
+If a bit flip occurs, the message will not match any valid codeword, allowing the receiver to detect the error and discard the message.

 ### Parity check